 - Smart HDR and Portrait Mode with Depth Control

 For starters, the wide-angle view and sensor is the same as found in the XS models, offering optical image stabilisation, wide colour capture for photos, and Live Photos.
-The difference compared to the XS models, however, is you don't get the extra 12-megapixel telephoto lens, meaning the XR is only capable of digital zoom - not optical zoom - and it is therefore slightly restricted with some of the camera features.
+The difference compared to the XS and standard iPhone 11 is that you don't get the extra 12-megapixel telephoto lens.
+So the XR is only capable of digital zoom - not optical zoom - and it is therefore slightly restricted with some of the camera features.

 The iPhone XR still offers Smart HDR, Portrait Lighting (albeit with three effects rather than the five), Portrait Mode (restricted to only working with people rather than any object - without that second lens it's not able to derive depth in the same way as the XS, hence this restriction).